IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 ## Box Tops help Island View!

 Box Tops is still an easy way to support Island View.
-Remember to redeem these valuable coupons by submitting photos of your shopping receipts within 14 days of purchase.
+Remember to redeem these valuable coupons by submitting photos of your shopping receipts within 14 days of eligible purchases.

 {{< fig src="box-tops-explain.jpg" align="center" class="max-w-xs" >}}

 ## JOIN YOUR PTA!

 ## (or JOIN button)